 Newfoundland may be one of the most homogeneous places on earth both linguistically (98% of its residents speak English as their mother tongue) and culturally (roughly 95% can trace their ancestral roots to The British Isles).
 Yet, the island is home to the greatest regional diversity of dialects in all of North America.

-NL was one of the first regions in the Western World to be visited and settled by Europeans beginning in the 1500’s.
-With over 400 years of history, the Standard English was left unfettered to evolve linguistically into what is known today as Newfoundland English.
+Newfoundland was one of the first regions in the Western world to be visited and settled by Europeans beginning in the 1500’s, and, with almost 500 years of history, Standard English was left unfettered to evolve linguistically into what is known today as Newfoundland English.

-The NL English spoken also contains many distinct linguistic features including vocabulary, meanings, grammar and everyday expressions.
+Newfoundland English also contains many distinct linguistic features including vocabulary, meanings, grammar, and everyday expressions.

-“De road is like da bottle” = It is slippery and dangerous to be driving/walking.
+- Da road is like de bottle. ⇔ It is slippery and dangerous to be driving/walking.

-Another wonderful resource keeping our linguistic culture alive is the Dialect Atlas of Newfoundland and Labrador.
-Created by the Linguistic Department at Memorial University, this online interactive device takes you on a virtual tour of our province.
-Click image below to experience the geographical and social variations of Newfoundland English.
+A wonderful resource keeping Newfoundland’s linguistic culture alive is the Dialect Atlas of Newfoundland and Labrador.
+Created by the Linguistic Department at Memorial University, this online interactive device takes you on a virtual tour of the province to experience the geographical and social variations of Newfoundland English.